my0916/STRT2/README.md

 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [MultiQC](https://multiqc.info/)

 The conda environment is provided as `condaEnv.yml`.
-The environment can be created with the following.
+The environment can be created with the followings:
 ```
 conda env create -f condaEnv.yml
 conda activate STRT2_env